Federal Correctional Institution, Jesup

 The Federal Correctional Institution, Jesup (FCI Jesup) is a medium-security United States federal prison housing male inmates in Jesup, Georgia.
 It is operated by the Federal Bureau of Prisons, a United States Department of Justice division.
 It has two adjacent satellite facilities: a low-security facility and a minimum-security prison camp, housing male offenders.

-FCI Jesup is 65 miles southwest of Savannah and 105 miles northwest of Jacksonville, Florida.
+FCI Jesup is 65 mi southwest of Savannah, Georgia and 105 mi northwest of Jacksonville, Florida.

 Facility

 As of 2000, the minimum-security camp of FCI Jesup housed about 300 prisoners.
 Ben Reyes, who served time in the camp for bribery and conspiracy, said that the camp was "a more relaxed, more bucolic facility" than the Federal Correctional Complex, Beaumont.

 As of 2011, FCI Jesup houses adult male prisoners in all its properties.
 It includes a medium-security facility for 1,150 prisoners.
 It also has two satellite camps, including a low-security property for 605 prisoners and a minimum-security property for 150 prisoners.